Marc Ellington

-Marc Floyd Ellington OStJ DL HonFRIAS (16 December 1945 – 17 February 2021) was an American-born British folk and folk-rock singer-songwriter, guitarist and bagpiper.
+Marc Floyd Ellington (16 December 1945 – 17 February 2021) was an American-born British folk and folk-rock singer-songwriter, guitarist and bagpiper.
 He recorded in Britain in the late 1960s and 1970s, and became active in conservation work in Scotland, restoring his home at Towie Barclay Castle, Aberdeenshire.

 Early life

 The son of a radio broadcaster, Ellington was born in Stoneham, Massachusetts, U.S., a suburb of Boston.
 (Some sources wrongly give his birthplace as Boston, Lincolnshire, England.)
 In the early 1960s, he played in a folk group, The Highwaymen, in Eugene, Oregon.

 Move to Britain

 He moved to Britain to avoid the Vietnam War draft, and in 1967, he was married in London.
 He was described as "the first American to refuse his draft call publicly in Great Britain", and was pictured presenting his US Army induction papers to Canon John Collins in what he described as "a symbolic gesture in seeking the sanctuary of the Church".

 A singer-songwriter and guitarist, Ellington made his first recordings in London for Philips Records in 1968.
 These included versions of Bob Dylan's songs "I Shall Be Released" and "Peggy Day".
 Several Dylan songs alongside others by Tim Hardin, Al Stewart, Phil Ochs and John Martyn were included on Ellington's debut LP, Marc Ellington, released in 1969, which contained arrangements by Johnny Arthey.
 He also provided backing vocals on Fairport Convention's third album, Unhalfbricking, in 1969, and appeared on former Fairport Convention member Ian Matthews' debut solo album Matthews' Southern Comfort.

 Ellington recorded his second solo album, Rains/Reins of Changes in 1971, for the B&C label; in North America it was issued by Ampex Records.
 This time, the album featured mainly his own songs, and most featured members of Fairport Convention.
 He then returned to the Philips label for two further albums, A Question of Roads (1972) and Restoration (1974).
 His final solo album, Marc Time, was issued by Transatlantic Records in 1975.
 Marc Time was also the name of a folk music series presented by Ellington on Grampian Television in the 1970s.

 He became a British citizen in 1979 through the naturalization process.
 He continued to perform, often working on recordings with Richard and Linda Thompson, and occasionally performing at Fairport Convention's Cropredy Festival.
 In later years he performed in local Scottish clubs, and to help promote tourism in Scotland.